NightShade256/rust-imgui-memory-editor/README.md

 # Dear ImGui Memory Editor

-Safe Rust bindings to the Dear ImGui memory editor widget, to be used with `imgui-rs`.
+Safe, Rust bindings to the Dear ImGui memory editor widget, to be used with `imgui-rs`.

 ## Note

+Not to be confused with the crate on `crates.io` with the same name.

-This crate is *not* published on `crates.io` since there is already a crate on `crates.io` which implements bindings to the widget with the same name.
+This crate is a completely different crate from the one on `crates.io` but both try to achieve the same goal, hence you can use whichever you want.

-The crate on `crates.io` is outdated, and has a totally different API while this crate tries to stay close to the original widget's API.
+This crate tries to be as similar as possible to the C++ widget, while the one on `crates.io` has a bit of a different API.

 ## Usage

-You can use this crate by adding the following in your `Cargo.toml`
+Since the crate is not available on `crates.io`, you cannot directly specify the version and instead must add the following to your `Cargo.toml`,

 ```toml
 [dependencies]